sanjaymj/sellwerk-technical-assessment/README.md

 ## Task Description
 * The user should be able to create a new TODO by entering a description in the text box and clicking on the ADD button.
 This newly created TODO should now be visible in the UI.
 * The user should get an overview of the completed and total tasks.
 For example if 5 out of 15 tasks have status COMPLETED, the user should see ```5 out 15 tasks completed```.
 * The user should be able to delete TODOs by clicking the delete button.
 Deleted TODOs should no longer be displayed.
+On pressing the delete button, the delete endpoint from json-server has to be called to delete the item.
-* The user should be able to change the status of a NEW TODO to COMPLETED by clicking on edit button.
+* The user should be able to change the status of a NEW TODO to COMPLETED by clicking on COMPLETE button.
+On pressing the Complete button, the PUT endpoint from json-server has to be called to edit status of an item.
 * TODOs with status COMPLETED should have a visual appearance to indicate that the TODO is already COMPLETED.

 ## Nice to haves
 * Add simple tests to check basic functionalities.
-* The user should also be able to edit the text of an existing TODO.
+* The user should also be able to edit the text of an existing TODO.( This should happen on pressing the edit button)
 * Use Vuex to handle data and state management.